Bowserinator/hellomouse-youtube-style/README.md

 ### Features (v1.0.0)

 - Restore the old style for playlist titles, video thumbnail titles, channel names, etc...
-- Move video buttons to top again, remove names for more compact interface (that can fit all buttons including *Add to Playlist*)
+- Move video buttons to top again, remove names for more compact interface (optional) (that can fit all buttons including *Add to Playlist*)
 - Remove the ugly new description box styles and move date added to top
 - Red subscribe buttons
 - Make new playlist page slightly more bearable
 - (Adjustable) Border radius on most things, unrounded UI as was before
 - (Optional) Denser grid on homepage and channels, on a 1080p screen can now fit 5 thumbnails instead of 4
 - (Optional) Red/green styling for "Return Youtube Dislikes" ratio bar
+- (Optional) Always show titles in video end card grid

 ### Bug